I’ve found that keeping all my options open, all the time, doesn’t give me the same sense of freedom as making commitments and sticking with them.

-One thing I’ve always loved about my singular life is the feeling of freedom — being free to follow my own voice and chart my own course without the demands or influence of another person who may have different ideas about how my life should be lived.
-I’ve been thinking a lot lately about the concept of freedom and what it really means in regard to making commitments.
+One thing I’ve always loved about being single is the freedom to follow my own voice and chart my own course without the demands or influence of another person who may have a different idea about how my life should be lived.

 Sound crazy?
 Consider this.
-When you make a commitment to someone or something, you’re free from having to mull over, debate, reconsider, seek outside opinions and second-guess yourself, because the commitment has been made.
+When you make a commitment to something, you’re free from having to mull over, debate, reconsider, seek outside opinions and second-guess yourself because the commitment has been made.
 It’s a done deal.

 The same process goes for relationships too.
-How many people (besides Kim Kardashian) who get married these days are thinking, in the back of their minds, that divorce is always an option if married life isn’t what they expected?
+How many people (besides Kim Kardashian) get married with the idea that divorce is always an option if things get boring or require too much effort?

-When I was mulling over the idea of marrying my now ex-husband, I can’t tell you how many people told me, “Well, if it doesn’t work out, you can always get a divorce.”
-Certainly, there are good reasons to get a divorce, but if you’ve truly made a commitment to someone (and marriage is one of the biggies) how can you expect to have a successful relationship if you’re constantly second guessing, finding fault and agonizing with your friends about whether or not you made the right decision?
+When I was mulling over the idea of marrying my ex-husband, I can’t tell you how many people told me, “Well, if it doesn’t work out, you can always get a divorce.”
+Certainly, there are good reasons to get a divorce.
+But if you’ve truly made a commitment to someone (and marriage is one of the biggies), how can you expect to have a successful relationship if you’re constantly second-guessing, finding fault and agonizing with your friends about whether you made the right decision?

-I think many of my singular friends get a bum rap for being commitment-phobic, when, in fact, they are completely aware what a commitment really means.
-(When I say “singular,” I mean people who are comfortable with their single status, not desperately seeking to become un-single.)
+I think many of my single friends get a bum rap for being commitment-phobic, when, in fact, they are completely aware of what a commitment really means.
 Some are committed to a profession.
 Some are committed to raising a child.
 Others are committed to completing a book, running a marathon, creating a work of art.
 Maybe, someday, they will even want to commit to marriage.
 But since they value the concept of commitment and know it requires discipline, they don’t take their commitments lightly and they don’t turn back once a commitment is made.